ibm-cloud-docs/solution-tutorials/android-watson-chatbot.md

 To begin, you will create {{site.data.keyword.conversationshort}} service on {{site.data.keyword.Bluemix_short}} and add a workspace.
 A workspace is a container for the artifacts that define the conversation flow.

-Save the [Ana_workspace.json](https://github.com/IBM-Cloud/chatbot-watson-android/raw/master/training/Ana_workspace.json) file with predefined intents, entities and dialog flow to your machine.
+For this tutorial, you will save and use [Ana_workspace.json](https://github.com/IBM-Cloud/chatbot-watson-android/raw/master/training/Ana_workspace.json) file with predefined intents, entities and dialog flow to your machine.

 1. Go to the [**{{site.data.keyword.Bluemix_notm}} Catalog**](https://console.bluemix.net/catalog/) and select [{{site.data.keyword.conversationshort}}](https://console.bluemix.net/catalog/services/watson-assistant-formerly-conversation) service > **Lite** plan under **Watson**.
 Click **Create**.
 2. Click **Service credentials** on the left pane and click **New credential** to add a new credential.